12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Echo Lake & Berkeley Tuolomne Family Camp

 The City of Berkeley offers a Family Camp at two sites: Berkeley Tuolomne and Echo Lake.
 Berkeley Tuolomne is primarily a family camp and runs all summer.
-Echo Lake is primarily a sleepaway camp for kids and offers select weeks for Family Camp.
-Sleep in tent cabins and enjoy meals prepared in a communal dining hall.
+Echo Lake is primarily a sleepaway camp for kids and hosts a Family Camp on Labor Day Weekend.
+Tuolomne is a Family Camp all summer.
+In both sites, guests will sleep in tent cabins and enjoy meals prepared in a communal dining hall.
 Childcare and mini-camps are available starting at age two.
 Berkeley family camp traditions include the green chair circle, quiet hours, canoeing, the staff show, table night, theme days, tie-dye, campfires, swimming, and hiking.

 Where: You pick between Tuolomne County near Yosemite or Echo Lake near S. Lake Tahoe